0xDarioSanchez/ETHG25/sponsors/Blockscout.md

 1. **Autoscout Deployment**
    1.1.
 Using Blockscout’s self-service explorer launchpad, Lancer deployed a dedicated explorer instance connected to the testnet used during development.
    1.2.
-This enables a one-click view of all transactions, addresses, and smart contract metadata.
+This enables a one-click view of all transactions, addresses, and smart contract data.

 2. **Custom Configuration**
-   2.1.
    The explorer is branded for Lancer, displaying all core protocol contracts and deployed marketplace instances.
-   2.2.
-Each contract’s verified source code is published directly through Blockscout for public inspection.

 3. **API Integration**
    3.1.
 The frontend connects to the Blockscout API to retrieve real-time transaction data and link users directly to verified on-chain actions.
    3.2.
 This enhances transparency for all participants — **Payers, Beneficiaries, and Judges**.

-4. **Developer & User Benefits**
+4. **Benefits**
    4.1.
 Developers can debug and audit contract behavior easily through Blockscout’s verified source views.
    4.2.
 Users gain confidence through **full traceability** of every escrow, payment, and dispute decision.